jgyy/fcc-scrape/placeholder.md

   );
 ```

-View engine should be Pug.
+Dependencies should be correctly required.

 ```js
 (getUserInput) =>